GPhMorin/GenLib.jl/README.md

 }
 ```

 If you are a developer, you may clone this repository as `path/to/home/.julia/dev/GenLib/` and using: `import Pkg; Pkg.activate("path/to/home/.julia/dev/GenLib/")`.
-You may then use your local installation with the normal `using GenLib`.
+You may then use your local installation with the normal `using GenLib` or `import GenLib`.